Honors & Awards

 » Nebraska Scholar-Athlete Honor Roll (Fall 2018)

-Deontai Williams made an immediate impact as a junior college transfer, appearing in all 12 games with a start against Purdue in his debut season in Lincoln.
-Williams totaled 23 tackles and one TFL in 2018, and he had at least one tackle in 10 of Nebraska's 12 games.
-Williams proved to be a ballhawk by forcing two fumbles, recovering one fumble, intercepting two passes and breaking up two more passes.
+Williams made an immediate impact in his first year, appearing in every game with a start against Purdue.
+He totaled 23 tackles and one TFL, and he had at least one tackle in 10 of Nebraska’s 12 games.
+Williams had a knack for the ball, forcing two fumbles, recovering one fumble, intercepting two passes and breaking up two more passes.
 Williams tied for the team lead in interceptions, forced fumbles and fumble recoveries.

 Williams recorded his first career pass breakup in the season opener with Colorado and then posted his first career tackle the next week vs. Troy.
 At No. 19 Michigan, Williams picked off the first pass of his career with a diving interception in the end zone.
-He started the first game of his career against Purdue and recorded three tackles, which matched his season total entering the game.
+He started the first game of his career against Purdue and recorded three tackles.
 He then set a career high with five tackles the next week at No. 16 Wisconsin.
 Williams had one tackle each against Northwestern and Minnesota.
 He was a disruptive force against Bethune-Cookman, totaling two tackles while recovering a fumble, intercepting a pass and breaking up another.
 He forced the first fumble of his career and had four tackles at No. 8 Ohio State.
 Williams forced another fumble the next week against Illinois, when he had a pair of tackles.
 He ended his season with a two-tackle performance at Iowa that included his first career tackle for loss.

 Before Nebraska (Trinity Christian Academy/Jones County CC)